noncehq/omnitable/README.md

 export default Index
 ```

-## Attension
+## Attention

-Using omnitable in Nextjs, you shuold add `"use client"` on top of file.
+Using omnitable in Next.js, you should add `"use client"` on top of file.